Bay Alarm Medical vs. LifeStation: Full Comparison for 2024

 LifeStation started as a family-owned business specializing in senior care more than 40 years ago.
 The company owns and manages two call centers, one in the United States and the other in Canada.
 Similar to Bay Alarm Medical, LifeStation offers two packages: at-home and mobile.

 According to our Reviews Team’s testing, LifeStation has an average response time of 15–25 seconds, one of the fastest on the market and below the industry average of 30 seconds.
-Still, Bay Alarm Medical is a little faster, with an average response time of 1–15 seconds.
+Bay Alarm Medical has an average response time of 45+ seconds.

 But when it comes to battery life, LifeStation has Bay Alarm Medical beat.
 The LifeStation mobile device lasts up to 120 hours on a single charge, while the Bay Alarm Medical mobile device only lasts up to 72 hours.